andr-ew/nest_/study/study1.md

 n:connect { g = grid.connect() }
 function init() n:init() end
 ```
-well, just one light - in the upper left corner - but hey at least something is happening now. we've introduced our first grid affordance, called `fill`, which lives in a handy table for all the grid affordances called `_grid`. each affordance brings along it's own set of properties in addition to the basics (often the property names are shared throughout the module, so you don't have to memorize a long list of terms & definitions for each inddividual affordance). pretty expected stuff so far - `x` and `y` set a position, `level` sets led brightness. change `level` to 4 and you'll get something dimmer. these three properties change the appearence - or output behavior - of the affordance. other affordances will show us properties that configure input behavior as well (some change both!)
+well, just one light - in the upper left corner - but hey at least something is happening now. we've introduced our first grid affordance, called `fill`, which lives in a handy table for all the grid affordances called `_grid`. each affordance brings along it's own set of properties in addition to the basics. pretty expected stuff so far - `x` and `y` set a position, `level` sets led brightness. change `level` to 4 and you'll get something dimmer. these three properties change the appearence - or output behavior - of the affordance. other affordances will show us properties that configure input behavior as well (some change both!)

 # it's me again, numbers